epicalekspwner/BigScaleAnalytics2021/README.md

 </p>

 <p align="justify">
 We used several models from basic one (linear regression) to more complex ones (GC).
-From the various models, we used the model from Google Cloud Natural Language Classification which is the <strong>best</strong> model in terms of accuracy on Aicrowd with an accuracy of 53.3%.
+From the various models, we used the model from <strong>Google Cloud Natural Language Classification</strong> which is the <strong>best</strong> model in terms of accuracy on Aicrowd with an accuracy of 53.3%.
 We tried a few combinations but unfortunatly it did not improve our ranking on Aicrowd.
 </p>

 **What did we use as librairies or services?**